ngiangre/kidsides/README.md

 The database was created using the methods and analyses in the references.
 Final paper coming out soon!

-This data resource can be used by the community for research and educational purposes.
+This data resource can be used by under the MIT license agreement.

 # Background